-Improving nanoscale Raman-AFM imaging with negative-stiffness vibration isolation
+Improving nano-scale imaging of of intergrated micro-Raman/AFM systems using negative-stiffness vibration isolation

-By Jim McMahon
+By Jim McMahon, instrumentation technology writer

 The need for precise vibration isolation with scanning probe microscopy (SPM) and nearfield scanning optical microscopy (NSOM) systems is becoming more critical as resolutions continue to bridge from micro to nano.
 Whether used in academic labs or commercial facilities, SPM and NSOM systems are extremely susceptible to vibrations from the environment.